dylanmeca/dylanmeca.github.io/_posts/2021-04-28-scienlib-documentation.md

 ```

-where it says n must be replaced by the number that we will use to determine what number will be the divisor at that time, where c is the candidate that we will use to know the divisor of the number, example:
+where it says n must be replaced by the number that we will use to determine what number will be the devider at that time, where c is the candidate that we will use to know the devider of the number, example:

 ```python